Made-to-measure: Overview

-To order a made-to-measure garment, the customer's measurements are first taken by a made-to-measure retailer.
-Then a base pattern is selected that most closely corresponds with the customer's measurements.
-This base pattern is altered to match the customer's measurements.
-The garment is constructed from this altered pattern.
+The made-to-measure process is simple considering that its purpose is to make an existing garment fit a person better.
+The very first step is for the tailor to take precise measurements of both the customer and the garment itself.
+Basic measurements taken include measurements of the chest, waist, seat etc., and most importantly, these measurements are taken as the tailor studies the posture of the person to make sure the garment won't be uncomfortable for the customer to wear.
+Then, the tailor will proceed to either cut the fabric of the original garment to make it fight tighter/smaller or will select the fabric that closest resembles the original garment's fabric to make it looser/bigger.
+A base pattern is similarly selected which most closely corresponds with the customer's measurements and is further altered to match the customer's measurements on the original garment.
+Lastly, the garment is given to the customer to try it on.
+Although the process is simple, it is however lengthy because tailors measure and remeasure the garment on the person to make sure it fits exactly how it's wanted.

+Made-to-measure items typically have a price markup compared to their ready-to-wear counterparts due to the customization and personalized service involved in their production.
 The primary benefits to the customer of made-to-measure clothing are that the garments will be well-fitted to the customer's body and the customer may have the opportunity to customize the fabric and detailing.
-The primary disadvantage of made-to-measure is that the customer must wait up to several weeks for the garment to be sewn and delivered.
-A typical price markup for a made-to-measure item is 15% over the price of its ready-to-wear counterpart.
+However, the primary disadvantage of made-to-measure is that the customer must wait up to several weeks for the garment to be sewn and delivered.

 Made-to-measure retailers often travel internationally meeting clients in cities, providing samples of the latest materials and styles.

 Unlike bespoke garments, which traditionally involves hand sewing, made-to-measure manufacturers use both machine- and hand-sewing.
 Made-to-measure also requires fewer fittings than bespoke, resulting in a shorter wait between customer measurement and garment delivery.

 Made-to-measure is sometimes also referred to as personal tailoring.